trifectatechfoundation/trifectatech-website/content/initiatives/automated-demand-response.md

 ### Automated Demand Response

-With the rise of renewable energy resources and ongoing electrification, automated demand response plays a crucial role in optimizing the use of our electricity grid.
+With the rise of renewable energy resources and ongoing electrification secure Smart grid protocols, like Automated Demand Response, play a crucial role in optimizing the use of our electricity grid.

 This project is building a modern, open-source implementation of OpenADR 3.0, the latest version of OpenADR, the automated demand response standard that's being developed by the [OpenADR Alliance](https://www.openadr.org/).